 Discrimination against disabled people can often be most prevalent in work environments.
 According to UNISON (The Public Service Union) people with disabilities make up 20% of the workforce and around 10 million people in Britain have a disability or long-term health condition.
-It is therefore the responsibility of employers to prevent disability discrimination from arising within their business.
+It is therefore the responsibility of employers to prevent disability discrimination from arising within their business and dealing with discrimination arising from disability.

 The Equality Act 2010 protects employees from discrimination on the grounds of disability.
 The Act makes it unlawful to discriminate against employees because of a mental or physical disability.
-It also covers additional areas such as creating a duty on employers to make reasonable adjustments, which is a simple step thatcan prevent discrimination from ever happening which in turn will lower the risk of any potential tribunal claims regarding disability discrimination.
+It also covers additional areas such as creating a duty on employers to make reasonable adjustments, which is a simple step that can prevent dealing with discrimination arising from disability from ever happening which in turn will lower the risk of any potential tribunal claims regarding disability discrimination.

 If an employee has a disability and the workplace implements a provision, criterion, practice or has a physical feature which puts this worker at a disadvantage, this will place a duty on employers to make reasonable adjustments.
 Many employers overlook this duty, or simply refuse to acknowledge it, but the changes required are often very simple.
 For example, a wheelchair user could be relocated from the first floor to the ground floor.
 An auxiliary aid could simply be a bigger computer screen for a visually impaired person.